andyshand/modwig/README.md

 ### Create Custom Macros

 Combine all available actions and shortcuts into your own macros using simple Javascript.
 For example, add a track, open device browser, type "EQ" and hit enter.
+See [https://github.com/andyshand/modwig/wiki/Creating-a-Custom-Mod#running-other-actions-macros](the wiki) for details.

 ### Project Track Search